open-amt-cloud-toolkit/docs/docs/Deployment/upgradeVersion.md

 Upgrading from a previous minor version to a new minor version release is simple using Helm.
 By updating your image tags and upgrading through Helm, a seamless transition can be made.
 Stored profiles and secrets will be unaffected and any connected devices will transition over to the new MPS pod.

+!!! note "Note - Using Private Images"
+    The steps are the same if using your own images built and stored on a platform like Azure Container Registry (ACR) or Elastic Container Registry (ECR).
+Simply point to the new private images rather than the public Intel Dockerhub.

 1. In the values.yaml file, update the images to the new version wanted.
 In this scenario, we've only updated the MPS, RPS, and WebUI to the newer versions.

     !!! example "Example - values.yaml File"
-        ```
+        ```yaml hl_lines="2-4"
         images:
           mps: "intel/oact-mps:v2.2.0"
           rps: "intel/oact-rps:v2.2.0"